aframevr/aframe/docs/components/visible.md

 Visibility effectively applies to all children.
 If an entity's parent or ancestor entity has visibility set to false, then the entity will also not be visible nor draw.
-It's a common pattern to create container entities that contain an entire group of entities that you can flip on an off with `visible`.
+However, the entity's position in space is still maintained, so it can still iuinteract with raycasters, be checked for collisions etc.

+When you want an entity or group of entities to have no interactions at all, it is usually preferable (for performance reasons) to detach them from the THREE.js scene entirely by toggling the [`attached`](attached) component.

 ## Example